sumedhasaxena/nct2ctml/doc/trial_creation_guide.md

 **pending**: Newly curated CTML trial files go here.

-**closed**: Trial files for trials that are no loger recruiting go here.

 **reviewed**: Once the trials under 'pending' folder are reviewed, they are moved to this folder

-**json**: When trial files are ready to be picked up my [matchminer-admin](http://https://github.com/sumedhasaxena/matchminer-admin "matchminer-admin"), they are moved here. matchminer-admin repo will remove files from here, once it finishes processing them.
+**json**: When trial files are ready to be picked up my [matchminer-admin](http://https://github.com/sumedhasaxena/matchminer-admin "matchminer-admin"), they are converted to JSON format and moved here. matchminer-admin repo will remove files from here, once it finishes processing them.

 ------------
 #### Rules for assigning values to various CTML fields